HyperCredit/ncrypto-currency-exchange/README.txt

 being traded on, and currency trading.

-To get started, please look at the example provided under the "Examples" folder, of how to construct an exchange API class, and make calls to it.
+To get started, there is a simple arbitrage search tool also on Github, which makes use of this API: https://github.com/rnicoll/simple-arbitrage-tool